MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Display effectiveness graphs section of Analytics page.](media/analytics-display-effectiveness-graphs.jpg "Display effectiveness graphs section of Analytics page")

 **Entries**.
-This chart shows the number of people entering the skill zone over the time period selected.
+This graph shows the number of people entering the skill zone over the time period selected.

 **Visit time**.
-This chart shows the average dwell time of the people who entered the skill zone over the time period selected.
+This graph shows the average dwell time of the people who entered the skill zone over the time period selected.

 ### Queue Management graphs